ai-and-law-school/ai-and-law-school.github.io/index.md

 ### Who Should Attend

-- Law Undergraduates keen on understanding AI's transformative role in legal research, practice, and ethics.
+- Law Undergraduates and Law Professionals  keen on understanding AI's transformative role in legal research, practice, and ethics.
-- Technology Undergraduates interested in the legal applications of AI and emerging career opportunities at this intersection.
+- Technology Undergraduates and Professionals interested in the legal applications of AI and emerging career opportunities at this intersection.

 ### Program Highlights